Janet Johnson (politician)

 Janet B. Johnson (March 5, 1940 – August 21, 1999) was an American politician.

 Born in The Bronx, New York City, New York, Johnson moved to Minnesota in 1960 and went to University of Minnesota.
 Johnson was a business owner.
 She served on the North Branch, Minnesota School Board and was involved with the Democratic Party.
-Johnson served in the Minnesota State Senate from 1991 until her death in 1999.
+Johnson served in the Minnesota Senate from 1991 until her death in 1999.
 Johnson died of brain cancer in a hospital in Saint Paul, Minnesota.
+She was a Lutheran.